 As the name suggests, a network-based firewall works at the network level and is usually managed by the internet service provider or the ISP.
 It carries out data filtering on all traffic that travels from the internet to the computer systems of the organization.

 The data management rules configured in the network-based firewall apply to the entire network.
-It sets a perimeter by acting as the first line of defense in case of an attack.
+It sets a perimeter by acting as the first line of defense in case of an attack so the importance of network-based security is enormous.
 Further, most network firewalls are also capable of automatically updating their list of malicious and approved applications.

 Network firewalls are capable of: